L. S. Ayres: Origins in Indianapolis

 For several years prior to his death in 1896, Lyman had been purchasing real estate along Meridian and Washington streets in Indianapolis, where he intended to build a new store at the intersection of these two prominent downtown streets.
-Designed by the Indianapolis architectural firm of Vonnegut and Bohn, the new eight-story flagship store opened in 1905.
+Designed by the Indianapolis architectural firm of Vonnegut and Bohn, the new eight-story flagship store opened on October 3, 1905, with more than 3 acre of selling space.
 The landmark store at One West Washington Street was enlarged several times.
 The store's first major expansion was completed in 1915 and doubled the store's size and its frontage along Washington Street.
-Beginning in the 1920s the company acquired property along Meridian Street, south of its main store, and opened the South Building in September 1929.
+Beginning in the 1920s the company acquired property along Meridian Street, south of its main store, including the old Chamber of Commerce building, and opened the South Building on September 14, 1929.
+By this time the store complex was 475000 sqft in size.
 After World War II, an eleven-story addition to the flagship store completed along Meridian Street, adjacent to the South Building.
 In the 1950s, downtown Indianapolis began to deteriorate as businesses moved outside the city center; however, Ayres continued to buy real estate adjacent to its downtown store.
 The company bought several old buildings near its flagship store, tore them down, created surface parking on the vacant lots, and later built two parking garages to entice suburban shoppers to drive downtown and park near its store.

 Despite Ayres's efforts to improve its Indianapolis flagship store, the city's downtown had declined by the 1970s and the West Washington Street store was surrounded by empty lots and vacant buildings.
 To encourage economic development of the area, Ayres and others invested in two downtown hotel developments in an effort to attract convention and tourism business.
 Ayres contributed $3.3 million to development of a downtown Hilton Hotel, which later became a Sheraton Hotel, and $50,000 to the Merchants Plaza project, where a Hyatt Regency Hotel and Merchants Bank offices occupied most of its space.

+Expansion of the Ayres 1905 flagship complex

+Current use

+1-7 W. Washington and 30 S. Meridian were retrofitted in 1997 by Browning Investments & Hagerman Construction for use as an office building and Parisian, later Carson's, department store, anchoring a new Circle Centre Mall.
+Carson's closed in 2018 and space is currently vacant.